Buy Abortion Pills online – Mifepristone and Misoprostol

-Combipack of Mifepristone Misoprostol is used for medical termination of a developing intra-uterine pregnancy with a gestational age up to 77 days as measured from the first day of the Last Menstrual Period (LMP) in a presumed 28-day cycle.
+Kit for Medical Abortion (Abortion Kit: Mifepristone + Misoprostol) is used for medical termination of a developing intra-uterine pregnancy with a gestational age up to 77 days as measured from the first day of the Last Menstrual Period (LMP) in a presumed 28-day cycle.

 Mifepristone: This medication produces vaginal bleeding and uterine cramps to regulate menstruation (MR).
 Nausea, vomiting, and diarrhea were often reported as adverse effects: pelvic discomfort, fainting, headache, and dizziness.
 Asthenia occurred infrequently.

 The combination of Mifepristone and Misoprostol should not be given to anyone else.
 A licensed physician must supervise the administration.
 While the combination of Mifepristone and Misoprostol was recommended for the patient’s unique situation, it may not be appropriate for another patient.
-It may be harmful to other women if she is or becomes pregnant.
+In addition, it may be harmful to other women if she is or becomes pregnant.

 Before initiating therapy with Mifepristone, any intrauterine device (IUD) should be removed.
 Menstrual Regulation (MR) surgery is advised in situations when the combination of Mifepristone and Misoprostol does not work.

-At their previous visit, patients who were pregnant have an increased risk of fetal deformity due to the therapy.
-To manage Menstrual Regulation (MR)/pregnancy failures, surgical termination/MVA (Manual Vaccum Aspiration) is recommended.
+Pregnant patients had an increased risk of fetal deformity at their previous visit due to the therapy.
+Therefore, to manage Menstrual Regulation (MR)/pregnancy failures, surgical termination/MVA (Manual Vaccum Aspiration) is recommended.

 Misoprostol has not been found to impair aspirin’s beneficial effects on the signs and symptoms of rheumatoid arthritis.
-When used at therapeutic doses, Misoprostol has no clinically significant effect on aspirin’s absorption, blood levels, or antiplatelet effects.
+In addition, when used at therapeutic doses, Misoprostol has no clinically significant effect on aspirin’s absorption, blood levels, or antiplatelet effects.

 Use During Pregnancy & Breastfeeding

-Mifepristone & Misoprostol is licensed for use in the termination of pregnancy (up to 63 days gestation) and has no other recognized usage during pregnancy.
+Mifepristone & Misoprostol is licensed for the use during pregnancy termination (up to 77 days gestation) and has no other recognized usage during pregnancy.

 Mifepristone is not known to be excreted in human milk.
 However, many hormones with a similar molecular structure are excreted in breast milk.

-Due to the uncertain effects of Mifepristone on newborns, women who are breastfeeding should visit their health care practitioner to determine if they should discard their breast milk for a few days after drug delivery.
+Due to the uncertain effects of Mifepristone on newborns, breastfeeding women should visit their healthcare practitioner to determine if they should discard their breast milk for a few days after drug delivery.

 Store in a cool (below 30 deg; C) and dry place, protected from light and moisture.
 Keep out of the reach of the children.